 Evaluation

-Interactive scorecards presenting the new cycle performance are coming soon.
+Interactive scorecards presenting the new cycle performance have been updated:

-• Starting at IFS Cycle 50r1, ENS Control forecasts will be disseminated and archived in MARS with stream=oper, type=fc rather than stream=enfo, type=cf
+Starting at IFS Cycle 50r1, ENS Control forecasts will be disseminated and archived in MARS with class=od, stream=oper, type=fc rather than class=od, stream=enfo, type=cf

 Control forecast